ouvroir/icofom2021/src/publications/icofom2021-manuelina-maria-duarte-candido.md

 of material culture have focused in recent decades.

-Another important aspect of this debate concerns so-called decolonial studies, which brings the researchers\' focus to different forms of engagement of indigenous groups in the process of formation and diffusion of ethnographic collections.
+Another important aspect of this debate concerns so-called decolonial studies, which brings the researchers’ focus to different forms of engagement of indigenous groups in the process of formation and diffusion of ethnographic collections.
 Some of these studies reveal that processes inherent to the museological operative chain take the original